Collection Preservation Policy

 SCA materials are digitised to meet the needs of SCA and in line with the Digitisation Policy.
 We work closely with external vendors to ensure safe digitisation of our materials to agreed specifications and timescales.

 Reproduction of Special Collections & Archives materials is subject to copyright law (UK Copyright Patents and Designs Act 1988).
 It is also undertaken at the discretion of Special Collections staff depending on the condition of materials.
 At the Library’s discretion, patrons may use digital cameras.
 All devices must be hand-held and set to 'silent'.
 Flash photography is not permitted.
-Copying of manuscript materials is only permitted with the departmental book-page scanner which applies a watermark to all images captured.
+Copying of manuscript materials is only permitted when a watermarked acetate is placed on top of the materials being copied.

 All SCA materials are housed in secure, restricted access storage areas in the McClay Library.
 The SCA Store 1 (floor 1) has been designed in accordance with the relevant CIBSE guidelines and, where applicable, BS 5454:2000.
 There is a gas suppression system installed within the storage space complete with a double-knock fire detection system, and there is no sanitary or heating pipework passing through the space.
 There is 3,730m of storage space in this secure environmentally controlled area which is monitored centrally by the Estates directorate.
 Additional restricted access and secure storage is provided for the University Archive on floor 2 this area is environmentally stable but without air conditioning.
 Both Stores (1 & 2) are monitored by SCA staff through use of data loggers to ensure temperature and relative humidity are maintained at acceptable levels and remain stable.
 A selection of modern print collections are housed in Store 2 which also includes lighting movement detectors.
 SCA staff are responsible for reporting building related issues to Library Office and Estates.